Warren Hellman

-F. Warren Hellman (July 25, 1934 – December 18, 2011) was an American billionaire investment banker and private equity investor, the co-founder of private equity firm Hellman & Friedman.
+Frederick Warren Hellman (July 25, 1934 – December 18, 2011) was an American billionaire investment banker and private equity investor, the co-founder of private equity firm Hellman & Friedman.
 Hellman also co-founded Hellman, Ferri Investment Associates, today known as Matrix Partners.
 He started and funded the Hardly Strictly Bluegrass festival.
-Hellman died on December 18, 2011, of complications from his treatment for leukemia.
+Hellman died in 2011, of complications from his treatment for leukemia.

 Early life and education

-Frederick Warren Hellman was born to a Jewish family in New York and spent his early childhood in Manhattan.
+Warren Hellman was born to a Jewish family in New York and spent his early childhood in Manhattan.
 The son of Ruth (née Koshland) and Marco "Mick" Hellman, he was the great-grandson of banker and philanthropist Isaias W. Hellman.
 During World War II, his family moved to Vacaville, California, where his father served as a Major in the Army and his mother worked as a Women Airforce Service Pilot, flying military planes from aircraft factories to bases.
 After the war, they moved to San Francisco, where he graduated from Lowell High School.
 In 1951, he enrolled at the University of California, Berkeley.
 At Berkeley, he played for the school's water polo team and majored in economics, graduating in 1955.
 In 1959, he graduated with an M.B.A. from Harvard Business School.